-When was the last time you felt that your waist shrunk just after going on a juice cleanse or just ate salad all throughout the week after a long vacation?
-Crash diets and fads are all around us.
-A new diet trend keeps popping up every other day on the internet & social media makes it extremely difficult for people to differentiate what they see online and common sense.
-Trends are advertised in such a way that they “look healthy” but creep in with harmful health effects on our body over time and worsen our relationship with food.
+When was the last time you felt that your waist shrunk just after going on a juice cleanse?
+Crash diets and fads are all around you.
+A new diet trend keeps popping up every other day on the internet and social media makes it extremely difficult for people to differentiate between what they see online and common sense.
+Trends are advertised in such a way that they “look healthy” but creep in with harmful health effects on your body over time and worsen your relationship with food.

-We tend to give into crash dieting in the hope to look a certain way and feel fitter again.
-What we fail to realize is that weight loss or getting back on track for a healthy lifestyle cannot happen overnight and there is no quick fix to it.
-It takes time, patience and a lot of effort and dedication.
+You tend to give into crash dieting in the hope to look a certain way and feel fitter again.
+What you fail to realize is that weight loss or getting back on track for a healthy lifestyle cannot happen overnight and there is no quick fix to it.
+It takes time, patience, and a lot of effort and dedication.

 What is a “Fad” Diet?